microsoft/NimbusML/src/python/docs/sphinx/concepts/schema.rst

 Introduction to Schema
 ----------------------

-The NimbusML data framework relies on a schema to understand the column names and mix of column types in the dataset, which may originate from any of the supported :ref:`datasources`.
+The ``nimbusml`` data framework relies on a schema to understand the column names and mix of column types in the dataset, which may originate from any of the supported :ref:`datasources`.
 It is automatically inferred when a :py:class:`nimbusml.FileDataStream` or :py:class:`nimbusml.DataSchema` is created.

 Transforms have the ability to operate on subsets of columns in the dataset, as well as alter the resulting output schema, which effects other transforms downstream.
-For users, it would be very useful to understand how NimbusML processes the data in a pipeline for debugging purposes or training the model with :py:class:`nimbusml.FileDataStream`.
+For users, it would be very useful to understand how ``nimbusml`` processes the data in a pipeline for debugging purposes or training the model with :py:class:`nimbusml.FileDataStream`.

 The schema comes with two formats for its representation, (1) object representation and (2) string format.
 After generating a :py:class:`nimbusml.FileDataStream`, users can view the object representation of the schema by using ``repr()`` function: